MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/executenonquery-executereader-and-executescalar-message-schemas-in-sql.md

 ---
 description: "Learn about the message schemas for the ExecuteNonQuery, ExecuteReader, and ExecuteScalar operations used by the Microsoft BizTalk Adapter for SQL Server."
-title: "Message Schemas for the ExecuteNonQuery, ExecuteReader, and ExecuteScalar Operations2 | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Message Schemas for the ExecuteNonQuery, ExecuteReader, and ExecuteScalar Operations2" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 51f8cb98-8da8-40c1-bf87-4aad5a24bba2
-caps.latest.revision: 7
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Message Schemas for the ExecuteNonQuery, ExecuteReader, and ExecuteScalar Operations